 Follow the steps below to apply for financial aid.
 The steps include federal forms, University College forms, and forms from Washington University's Student Financial Services (SFS) office.
 Students may register after completing all of the following steps successfully.
 Students should apply for financial aid as early as possible in the semester prior to enrollment.
 Financial aid applications frequently take eight or more weeks to process.

 - If you have a high school diploma or the equivalent, you may enroll in most University College courses.
 However, some courses are open only to graduate students, and others are open only to students admitted to a degree program.
 In order to qualify for financial aid, you must first apply for and be OFFICIALLY ADMITTED to a University College degree or select certificate programs*.
-For information on programs and admissions, click here.
+Learn more about our available programs and certificates.

 - Fill out the federal form called the FAFSA, online at www.fafsa.ed.gov every year.
 You will need the code for Washington University; it is 002520.
 The FAFSA takes four weeks to process.
 You may submit the FAFSA before you are officially admitted to University College.
 After you submit the FAFSA, you will receive from the U.S. Department of Education a Student Aid Report. *Please note that the FAFSA form will calculate what it calls the "Estimated Family Contribution" figure.
 This number does not indicate what you will have to pay in tuition, or what you might receive in aid.
 It is used for our office to gain insight into your eligibility for need-based aid, such as Pell Grants and Perkins loans.

-- Turn in a University College Evening School Profile Form or Summer School Form.
+- Turn in a University College Evening School Profile Form or Summer School Financial Assistance Application.

 - Your Student Aid Report will tell you if your FAFSA has been "selected for verification."
 In order for you to complete the Verification process, you will need to provide the following required documentation:

-Once all of the previous steps have been completed successfully, Undergraduate students must register for at least six units of course work at University College for both the fall and spring semesters and 3 hours for the summer semester.
+Once all of the previous steps have been completed successfully, Undergraduate students must register for at least six units of course work at University College for the fall, spring, and summer semesters.
 Graduate students must register for at least 4.5 units for both the fall and spring semesters and 3 hours for the summer semester.
-Click here for the summer school financial assistance application form.
+View the summer school financial assistance application form.

 Contact Student Financial Services at (314) 935-5900 to determine when your financial aid will be disbursed.